olivernn/lunr-site/source/guides/customising.html.md

 ## Token Meta-data

-Pipeline functions in Lunr are able to attach meta-data to a token, an example of this is the tokens position data, i.e. where the token is in the document being indexed.
-By default no meta-data is stored in the index, this is to reduce the size of the index.
-It is possible to white list certain token meta-data though.
-White listed meta-data will be returned with search results, it can also be used by other pipeline functions.
+Pipeline functions in Lunr are able to attach metadata to a token.
+An example of this is the token's position data, i.e. the location of the token in the indexed document.
+By default, no metadata is stored in the index; this is to reduce the size of the index.
+It is possible to whitelist certain token metadata.
+Whitelisted meta-data will be returned with search results and it can also be used by other pipeline functions.

-A `lunr.Token` has support for adding meta-data, for example, the following plugin will attach the length of a token as meta-data with key `tokenLength`.
-For it to be available in search results this meta-data key is also added to the meta-data white list:
+A `lunr.Token` has support for adding meta-data.
+For example, the following plugin will attach the length of a token as meta-data with key `tokenLength`.
+For it to be available in search results, this meta-data key is also added to the meta-data whitelist:

 ```javascript
 var tokenLengthMetadata = function (builder) {